Federer, Serena Williams highlight Day 3 at Australian Open - WHIZ News

 TUESDAY’S KEY RESULTS

-STAT OF THE DAY: 366 — new projected WTA ranking for five-time Grand Slam singles champion and former No. 1-ranked Maria Sharapova after her first-round loss.
+STAT OF THE DAY: 366 — new projected WTA ranking for five-time Grand Slam singles champion and former No. 1-ranked Maria Sharapova after her third consecutive first-round loss in a major.

-QUOTE OF THE DAY: “I think I’m not the only one — I can speak about my struggles and the things that I’ve gone through with my shoulder, but it’s not really in my character to:” Sharapova on her rankings slide after injuries and lack of match play.
+QUOTE OF THE DAY: “For me, if I win the Australian Open, I will be the happiest person on the planet.
+I think that the $4 million Australian will be in much better use in the hands that know what to do with it, and know how to help others.” seventh-seeded Alexander Zverev on the pledge to donate all his prize money if he wins the title to the recovery effort following wild fires that have devastated parts of Australia.

 More AP Tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports